Discover Argentina in a Safe Way

 • Summer (December–February): Warm weather and longer days are ideal for Patagonia and Tierra del Fuego, despite being more crowded and pricier.

-• Carnival (February or March): Featuring parades and festivities, particularly in Gualeguaychú and Buenos Aires.
+• Carnival (Feb/Mar): Parades and festivities in Gualeguaychú and Buenos Aires.

-• Semana Santa (Holy Week): Major religious events and processions in March or April nationwide.
+• Semana Santa (Mar/Apr): Religious events and processions nationwide.

-• Fiesta Nacional de la Vendimia (March): Mendoza’s grape harvest festival includes parades, wine tastings, and concerts.
+• Fiesta de la Vendimia (March): Mendoza's grape harvest festival with wine tastings.

-• Dia de la Tradición (November 10): Celebrated with gaucho parades and folk music in San Antonio de Areco.
+• Día de la Tradición (Nov 10): Gaucho parades and folk music in San Antonio de Areco.

-• Independence Day (July 9): Patriotic celebrations, parades, and cultural events countrywide.
+• Independence Day (July 9): Patriotic celebrations and cultural events countrywide.

 Join the Journey